abulka/todomvc-ecs/readme.md

 # Entity Component System • [TodoMVC](http://todomvc.com)

-The classic Javascript [TodoMVC app](https://github.com/tastejs/todomvc) implemented using an architecture typically used in gaming!
-The Entity Component System (ECS) radically rethinks how models, their data and behaviour is organised.
+Is the [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) any good for building traditional GUIs?

+It turns out that the answer is yes!
+Whilst ECS is most commonly used in building games, it can also be used for building a traditional web "form" style application like TodoMVC.
+However you will need to radically rethink how models, their data and behaviour is organised.

+This is arguably a refreshing, mind-blowing lesson in GUI programming!

 ![](https://github.com/tastejs/todomvc-app-css/raw/master/screenshot.png)